Capacity-Aware Inference: Mitigating the Straggler Effect in Mixture of Experts: Methodology

 Specifically, when a capacity constraint is imposed on each expert, experts must evaluate the volume of assigned tokens before execution.
 For experts with a load below the predefined capacity, there is no difference between capacity-constrained inference and traditional inference.
 However, when the load exceeds the capacity, experts must discard excess tokens to adhere to the constraint.
 To address this, we introduce a scoring function $\score$ to evaluate each token:

 where $s_{ij}$ denotes the importance score of the mapping from the $i$-th token to the $j$-th expert.
 With this score, each overflowed expert selectively discards those with lower scores.
-For the $j$-th expert:
+Let $\mathcal{J}$ be the set of overflowed experts and $\score_\mathcal{J}$ the corresponding columns of $\score$, with the Token Drop threshold set as: